torquefi/torque_docs/docs/resources/01_glossary.md

 ## tTokens

-When a user creates a Boost vehicle,  `tTokens` are issued to represent the underlying claim.
+When a user creates a Boost vehicle,  `tTokens` are minted to represent the underlying claim.
 These initially map users 1:1 with their funds and are redeemable through the Torque dApp or by directly interacting with Torque smart contracts.

-The protocol enables diversified yield capture across DeFi's finest opportunities.
-Further use cases for `tTokens` may develop such as a lending market or other wealth management applications.
+The protocol enables diversified yield across the finest onchain opportunities.
+Further use cases for `tTokens` may develop such as lending markets or other wealth management apps.

 <!-- ## Collateral